-The Company has two wholly owned subsidiaries, Intrinsyc Software (U.S.A.), Inc. and Linar Ltd..
+The Company has three wholly owned subsidiaries, Intrinsyc Software (U.S.A.), Inc., NMI Electronics Limited and Linar Ltd..
 Intrinsyc Software (U.S.A.)
 Inc. was incorporated under the laws of Washington State on March 25, 1997.
+NMI Electronics Limited was incorporated under the laws of the United Kingdom on March 27, 1987.
 Linar Ltd. was incorporated under the laws of the United Kingdom on November 21, 1997.